Yuan-Meng/personal_website_2.0/content/posts/ml_infra_interviews/index.md

             - Offline jobs can scan by shard + time range
 4. **Online path**: Fetch latest feature values for the current request
       - Say a request comes in at 16:10 for `snap_id = S456`
-      - Option 1: Assemble from intermediate blocks upon request
+      - *Option 1*: Assemble from intermediate blocks upon request
          - We need to fetch blocks to cover the last 6 hours, dating back from the request time: `[10:10, 16:10)`
          - Select non-overlapping blocks that best cover this range
             - 1h blocks: `11:00–12:00`, `12:00–13:00`, `13:00–14:00`, `14:00–15:00`, `15:00–16:00`
             - 5 min blocks: `10:10–10:15` to `10:55–11:00`, `16:00–16:05`, `16:05–16:10`
          - Combine counts in those blocks to get the final answer
          - When to use: For large or rare features we don't want to pre-materialize, we can sacrifice some latency for space
-      - Option 2: Pre-assemble in the feature store
+      - *Option 2*: Pre-assemble in the feature store
          - Periodically scan `snap_view_blocks_5m` to compute the full feature value for each `snap_id`
          - Write `(snap_id, snap_view_count_last_6h, watermark_ts)` to a KV store or a document index file
          - When to use: If we score the same `snap_id` many times, we should pre-assemble feature values to reduce latency, at the expensive of slight staleness --- for most ranking candidate features, we should do this if possible
-      - Forward logging: Regardless of how we get the feature, we can log it with other features and model predictions
+      - *Forward logging*: Regardless of how we get the feature, we can log it with other features and model predictions
          ```json
          {
            "impression_id": "IMP123",